www.locriantica.it

 ARCHAEOLOGICAL FINDS

-Thousands and thousands of archaeological finds were brought again to light.
-A lot of them can be found at the National Museum Of Locri Epizephyrii.
-Instead the most important, such as the greater part of the Pinakes, the acroterional group of the Dioscuri or the Small Boards of the archive of the Sanctuary of Olympian Zeus, can be found at the National Museum Of Reggio Calabria; others, such as the Persephon, lie somewhere and their origins are misinterpreted.
+Thousands and thousands of archaeological finds were unearthed.
+Many of them can be admired at the National Archaeological Museum Of Locri Epizephyrii, such as the Statue of a Togatus.
+Others, such as the greater part of the Pinakes, the acroterion group of the Dioscuri or the Bronze Tablets of the archive of the Sanctuary of Olympian Zeus, can be found at the National Museum Of Reggio Calabria; yet others, such as the statue of Persephone, lie somewhere else and their origins are misinterpreted.

-But Locri was, also, the birthplace of skilful athletes, winners of the Olympic Games, such as Euthymus and Hagesidamus, and of many others historical figures.
+But Locri was, also, the birthplace of skilful athletes, winners of the Olympic Games, such as Euthymus and Hagesidamus, and of many other historical figures.

 Historical Figures